AntoD07/NOOC/README.md

 3 - Generalized random graph : Erdos-Renyi graph where edge probabilities are deeply connected to the limiting degree distirbution.

 Zeta distributions are particulary suitable for exploring the limitations of each algorithm.
-It can also be used to investigate on the existence of "infinite" size cluster in the graph using the Molloy-Reed condition.
+We also investigate on the existence of "infinite" size cluster in the graph using the Molloy-Reed condition.

 See the report for more details.